vishalsingh17/GoalCountKeeper/README.md

-# la_liga
+# GoalCountKeeper
-tool to search players of la liga and check number of goals scored by them between 2014-19
+This is a tool to search football players of the and check number of goals scored by them.
+This is a demo project in the field of football and get a good understanding how technology can be in sports to get the maxmium potential out of the player.